John Wendling

-John Wendling (born June 4, 1983) is a former American football safety who played in the National Football League (NFL).
-He was drafted by the Buffalo Bills in the sixth round (184th overall) of the 2007 NFL Draft.
+John Wendling (born June 4, 1983) is an American former professional football safety who played in the National Football League (NFL).
+He was selected by the Buffalo Bills in the sixth round (184th overall) of the 2007 NFL draft.
 He played college football at Wyoming.

 During the 2009 and 2010 seasons, Wendling saw most of his playing time as a gunner on special teams.
 He led the Bills in special teams tackles in 2009, and also led the Lions in 2010.

 College career

 Wendling redshirted as a freshman in 2002.
 In his redshirt freshman season, he played on special teams, ending up with two blocked kicks.
 During his sophomore redshirt season 2004, Wendling led the Cowboys in tackles with 89, and garnered Honorable Mention All-Conference honors.
 He also had a huge game against Air Force, making 11 tackles and breaking up two passes in a 43-26 victory over Air Force, eventually to be named MWC Defensive Player of the Week.
 Wendling also succeeded in his junior season, and once again earned Honorable Mention All-Conference honors.